grscheller/dotfiles/README.md

 ```

 I usually make changes to the submodules by directly cloning their
 repos, not working with them as submodules.
-Anyway, pushing them up
+Anyway, pushing them
-to GitHub as submodules would would be irksome since they are cloned
+up to GitHub as submodules would be irksome since they are cloned
 with http protocol and not git protocol.

 To update the submodules to their latest versions,